Doctor of Pharmacy (PharmD) Admission Requirements

 Students are ranked based on a combination of the following:

-- Overall GPA-- calculated using your most recent two years of full course load (defined as at least 18 credits or more during Fall/Winter only).
+• overall GPA — calculated using your most recent two years of full course load (defined as at least 18 credits or more during fall/winter only).
 This applies to students applying after more than two years of study.
-However, students applying in their second year of study will need to complete all 60 credits including prerequisites by the June 15th transcript deadline.
+However, students applying in their second year of study will need to complete all 60 credits including prerequisites by the June 15 transcript deadline.

-- GPA in your most highest credit weight year (Fall/Winter only).
+• GPA in your highest credit weight year (fall/winter only).

-The Admissions Committee has the responsibility of selecting from among the applicants who have demonstrated promise to complete the program and successfully and gain licensure as pharmacists.
-The Pharmacy program has a limit on the number of applicants it can accept and admission is competitive.
+The admissions committee has the responsibility of selecting from among the applicants who have demonstrated promise to complete the program and successfully gain licensure as pharmacists.
+The PharmD program has a limit on the number of applicants it can accept and admission is competitive.

 6. Applying